sjimen28/HybridGames/README.md

 Author: Santiago Jimenez Leudo
 Revision: 0.0.0.1 Date: 01/23/2022 9:45:00

+Requirements: Matlab (Developed in R2020b)
-Requirements: Install HyEQ Toolbox (Beta) v3.0.0.22 either by double clicking on the 'Hybrid Equations Toolbox' file or by downloading it from https://www.mathworks.com/matlabcentral/fileexchange/102239-hybrid-equations-toolbox-beta
+Install HyEQ Toolbox (Beta) v3.0.0.22 either by double clicking on the 'Hybrid Equations Toolbox' file or by downloading it from https://www.mathworks.com/matlabcentral/fileexchange/102239-hybrid-equations-toolbox-beta